 I didn’t quite realise just how much the Germans love dogs, but they really, really do!
 When I stepped into the arrivals hall at Düsseldorf Airport, I saw a little dog waiting patiently with his dad and was shocked.
 At home, there’s no way you’d be allowed to take your dog inside the airport.
 Since then, I’ve met a lot of really great dogs in Düsseldorf.
 The locals take their pooches everywhere with them, like cafes and restaurants and into shops while they browse.
-Dogs in Germany are ver well-loved and the owners are more than happy to show them off to desperados like me.
+Dogs in Germany are very well-loved and the owners are more than happy to show them off to desperados like me.
 Here’s a look at a few of the great dogs I met in Düsseldorf.

 This rather serious beagle was hanging out on the street with his dad.
-I met him on my first day in Düsseldorf, while battling horrendous jet-lag on a walking tour around the city.
-I didn’t pat him, because he looked very businesslike and I didn’t want to interrupt his important dog day.
+I met him on my first day in Düsseldorf while battling horrendous jet-lag on a walking tour around the city.
+I didn’t pat him because he looked very businesslike and I didn’t want to interrupt his important dog day.
 He seemed very friendly from our brief interaction.

 This pretty chap was out for lunch with his family.
-They were tucking into lunch while he was sitting along side them, hoping for some tidbits.
+They were tucking into lunch while he was sitting alongside them, hoping for some tidbits.
 He was really friendly and very soft, with lovely shiny fur and big smiling eyes.
-I like this photo because I really like the way his nose, whiskers and teeth all look.
+I like this photo because I really like the way his nose, whiskers, and teeth all look.
 He almost looks a little bit like he’s about to get angry, but he was so sweet and gentle.